 Most albergues with kitchens do have equipment, except those in Galicia, so for cooking, we stop at local shops and markets to buy what we need.
-We carry a lightweight pot, Tupperware, zip locks and cutlery for leftovers for lunch and one year we brought instant coffee and spices from home.
-We always ask if anyone would like to share a communal meal unless there is one in the albergue.
-We carry one litre bottles of water and keep them filled and a lightweight shopping bag.
-Lots of salads, fruit, fresh food when available, soup, pasta, and yogurt seems to fill the bill.
+We carry a lightweight pot, Tupperware, zip locks, and cutlery for leftovers for lunch, and one year we brought instant coffee and spices from home.
+We always ask if anyone would like to share a communal meal unless there is one in the Albergue.
+We carry one liter bottles of water and keep them filled and a lightweight shopping bag.
+Lots of salads, fruit, fresh food when available, soup, pasta, and yoghurt seem to fill the bill.
 Whenever we can we enjoy the local cheeses and sausage with fresh bread for our picnics.

 Large places have banks and cash machines, but smaller places take only cash so we carry small bills for food and accommodation.
 Some accommodation is listed as “Donativo” and we pay whatever is fair.
 One place closed down because pilgrims taking advantage meant they had no money to repair the roof.
 At Rabanal, however, they were able to put solar panels to heat the showers because pilgrims were more generous.
 We tried to stay in “parochial”, municipal, as well as many private and generally paid between 7 and 15 or more euros per person for a bunk bed with showers and sometimes a kitchen – a real bargain.
 We always tried to leave the albergue and the hospitalero with a good impression.
 Many are volunteers and they all take very good care of us.